kannangr21/Django-RESTfulAPI/README.md

 - `/users/` , `/content/` are the endpoints in the API

 ## FrontEnd
-- After Starting the server manually open the `index.html` file.
+- After Starting the server, manually open the `index.html` file.
 - This page serves as the frontend for the API
     1. to create, read users.
     2. read the contents (posts).